Lake Calumet: History

 Until the 1800s, Lake Calumet was near the center of an extensive wetland area near the southern tip of Lake Michigan.
 Like other wetland areas, the Lake Calumet area and its rivers were a center of Native American life and settlement.
 In 1861, the Lake Calumet region was mapped into Hyde Park Township, south of what was then the town of Chicago.
 In the 1880s, because the lake's Calumet River created shipping opportunities to connect into Lake Michigan, the swampy zone was rapidly filled and developed by industry.
 Hyde Park Township developed rapidly and was annexed into Chicago in 1889.
 The area remains heavily industrialized today.

 The Chicago neighborhood of Pullman was developed as a company town with residences and services offered for rent to the workers in railroad passenger car factories.
 The complex, now a National Monument, is sited on the lake's west shore.
 Steel mills began to line the Calumet River.
 The Illinois Central railroad was built nearby.

 In the 1950s, part of the former lakebed was used as a right-of-way for a freeway, which was originally named in the lake's honor as the Calumet Expressway.

 The lake was deepened in 1958 and large slips were added with the intent to harbor large ocean-going freighters anticipated after the opening of the St. Lawrence Seaway.
 However, the increased traffic never truly materialized, and the port infrastructure largely lay dormant.

 Another parcel of former wetland, south of the lake, was designated as what is now the Paxton Landfill, the final home for much of the household and industrial solid waste generated within the city of Chicago.
 Some of the landfill was steel mill slag and other industrial wastes.
 The revelation of hazardous chemicals in much of the fill material has created a push to have parts of the Lake Calumet area added to the national Superfund list for environmental cleanup.

 In the early 1980s, the Lake Calumet area was proposed as a site for the later-cancelled Chicago 1992 World's Fair.

 In 1996, the Calumet Expressway was renamed the Bishop Ford Freeway, honoring Chicago religious leader Bishop Louis Henry Ford.

 Today

 Lake Calumet is a unit of the Illinois International Port District (IIPD), a municipal corporation created in 1951 whose purpose is to redevelop the lake as a multi-purpose and multimodal transport complex.
 The 36-hole Harborside International Golf Center was developed at the north end of the lake in 1995.
-The lake is home to multiple industrial tenants, the largest being Kinder Morgan, a energy intrastructure company specializing in the transport of oil and natural gas.
+The lake is home to multiple industrial tenants, the largest being Kinder Morgan, an energy intrastructure company specializing in the transport of oil and natural gas.